Fruity Pebbles Cookie Cheesecake Bars Colorful Dessert Bliss

 Step 5: Build the bars

-Pour the cheesecake filling evenly over the cookie base.
-Crumble the remaining dough on top in scattered pieces.
-Then sprinkle the last ½ cup of Fruity Pebbles across the top.
+Spread the cheesecake filling over the base.
+Crumble the leftover dough on top and finish with the rest of the Fruity Pebbles.

 Building Fruity Pebbles cheesecake bars with layers and topping